 (SMTP) Specify a single address, user name or mailing list name.
+Repeat this option several times to send to multiple recipients.

 When performing a mail transfer, the recipient should specify a valid email address to send the mail to.
 (Added in 7.20.0)